-• Ensure that INOKS' ESG requirements are incorporated in legal agreements.
+• Ensure that INOKS' ESG requirements are incorporated in the legal documentation.

 Risk Manager

 - Proceed to 2nd level-controls of the ESG/Impact due diligences and monitoring on a quarterly basis. - Control investment decision consistency related to the ESG/Impact warning flags raised. - Follow-up on Impact/ESG warnings.